Second Ishiba cabinet

-The Second Ishiba Cabinet was the 103rd Cabinet of Japan, formed by Shigeru Ishiba on 11 November 2024, following the general election on 27 October 2024.
+The Second Ishiba cabinet was the 103rd Cabinet of Japan, formed by Shigeru Ishiba on 11 November 2024, following the general election on 27 October 2024.
 Members of the First Ishiba Cabinet were reappointed except for Minister of Land, Infrastructure, Transport, Tourism Tetsuo Saito, who has become the Chief Representative of Komeito, Minister of Justice Hideki Makihara who lost his seat in the last general election and Minister of Agriculture, Forestry and Fisheries Yasuhiro Ozato who lost his seat in the last general election.

-On 21 October 2025, the cabinet resigned in a body for the incoming Takaichi Cabinet.
+Following his resignation, the Second Ishiba cabinet was dissolved on 21 October 2025, and replaced with the First Takaichi cabinet.